hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 <h2 style="color:red">Ultimate case which protects your Macbook Pro indoors and outdoors.</h2>
 <br>

 Recently, I was looking for a new case for my Macbook Pro 13" with Touch Bar which would be also suitable for light outdoor activities.
-I came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case to protect my Macbook Pro in 2017. {% include disclaimer.html %}
+I came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case to protect my Macbook Pro in 2017.

 <a href="https://www.flickr.com/photos/90204224@N07/17167532371" ><img src="https://farm9.staticflickr.com/8749/17167532371_f36eb8b1f1_b.jpg" width="100%" alt="Thule Gauntlet - Best Macbook Pro 2017 Case for Outdoors"></a><!--more-->